Frequently Asked Questions

 2. If in liftplan mode, use Edit/Clear/Liftplan.
 Then switch to tie-up (single) mode in Options.

-3. Create a direct tie-up (treadle 1 to shaft 1, treadle 2 to shaft 2), etc.
+3. Create a direct tie-up (treadle 1 to shaft 1, treadle 2 to shaft 2), etc. (you can skip this if not using a loom with loom control)

 4. Use Utilities/Tromp as Writ to copy the threading to the treadling.